YvonneHoven/PrologTableauProver/README.md

 prove([], '|', [not,not,p,'V',not,not,not,q]).
 prove([], '|', [not,not,p,'&',not,not,not,q]).

-kindoff counterexamples nu
+moet nog even alle mogelijke inputs uittesten of alles klopt countermodel nog uitgebreid worden voor fde k3 lp
-goed met retract assert voor dfs moet nog even alle mogelijke inputs uittesten of alles klopt en daarvoor nog de assert(prf())'s toevoegen voor de nu-countermodel die opzichzelf nog uitgebreid moet worden voor fde k3 lp  (( bagoff sorteren naast elkaar?? iets((not)A,+) )) en ja die indenting van alle OR proofs voor bfs
+en indenting van alle OR proofs voor bfs?? bij dfs geen toprove??